Rights Of Individual Moral Agents Defined & Explained

 So life → choice → thought → action → freedom → rights.

-2. You are volitional and rational (agent, not automaton).
+2. You are volitional and rational (agent, not automaton)

-Humans survive by reason, not instinct.
+Humans as conceptually egoic entities survive by reason, not instinct.

 Therefore anything that destroys reason destroys survival.